rito2k/RDPs2RDG/README.md

 ## Usage

 - Provide the default logon user name to connect to the remote machines with.
 If not provided, "Administrator" will be used.
+- Provide the default logon domain name to connect to the remote machines with.
+If not provided, "MyDomain" will be used.
 - Provide the path to the existing RDP files to generate the RDCMan file from.
 If not provided, the path where the script is located will be used.
 - Provide the name for the group node containing the remote servers to connect to.
 If not provided, "MyWorkspace" will be used.

 **EXAMPLE:**
-_RDPs2RDG.ps1 -DefaultLogonName WsAdm -RdpFilesPath C:\RDPs -WorkspaceName MyWorkspace_
+_RDPs2RDG.ps1 -DefaultLogonName WsAdm -DefaultLogonDomain mydomain -RdpFilesPath C:\RDPs -WorkspaceName MyWorkspace_

 ## License